IsometricRogue/-/_posts/2021-10-28-illusion-collection.md

   -
   -
 ---
 I collect optical illusions.
-I enjoy to pull them out from time to time, just to remind myself that what I see is not what exists.
+I enjoy to pull them out from time to time, just to remind myself that what I see is not always what exists.

 ## M. C. Escher
 One of my favorite artists.